IronWifi/docs/configuration-guides/unifi_hotspot.md

 - Linux: /usr/lib/unifi/data/sites/default/app-unifi-hotspot-portal
 - UDM Pro: /data/unifi/data/sites/default/app-unifi-hotspot-portal
 - CloudKey: /srv/unifi/data/sites/default/app-unifi-hotspot-portal

+To upload those two files to your controller, you will need an FTP client such as https://winscp.net/ or https://filezilla-project.org/ for macOS/Linux users.
+This software will enable you to connect to your controller and manipulate with its file system easily.

 (replace default in the folder structure with your site name if different)